Structured Notes: The Double-Edged Sword of Investing- Unveiling the Pros and Cons You Need to Know.

 Often, structured notes are non-callable for 1 or 2 years and then callable quarterly after that.

-During the no-call period, the note may even offer what is colloquially referred to as a ‘teaser rate’ during those first 2 years, providing an above-average coupon to the investors.
+During the no-call period, the note may even offer what is colloquially referred to as a ‘teaser rate’ during those first 2 years, providing an above-average coupon to the investors to entice them to purchase the structured product.

 If the trade is moving against the issuing bank and they are losing money, they may exercise the call option after the no-call period expires.